lithnet/access-manager-docs/docs/configuration/Setting-up-authentication-with-Azure-AD.md

 5. In the `redirect URI` field, enter the base URL where your Access Manager web app is hosted followed by `/auth/` (eg `https://accessmanager.lithnet.local/auth/`)
 6. Click `Register`
 7. Take note of the `Application ID` value, this is our OpenID Connect client ID
 8. From the left-hand menu, click `Authentication` and then `Properties`.
-Set the Logout URL to be the same as your base URL, with `/auth/logout` appended to it. (eg `https://accessmanager.lithnet.local/auth/logout`)
+Set the Logout URL to be the same as your base URL, with `/auth/logout` appended to it. (e.g. `https://accessmanager.lithnet.local/auth/logout`)
 9. Save the settings
 10. From the `API permissions` page, use the `grant admin consent` if you want to prevent users from being prompted for their consent when logging into the app.
 11. From the `Certificates and secrets` page, click `new client secret`, give your secret a name, and then take note of the value provided.